-A. Admission to Graduate Study.
+A. Admission to Graduate Study

 Students who apply for admission to graduate study should have an undergraduate major in French or a background of study and experience equivalent to a major, give evidence of aptitude for graduate-level work, and have a minimum grade point average of 3.0.
-They must take the Graduate Record Examination and have the results forwarded to the Department.
-If this is not possible prior to the filing of an application, admission will not automatically be denied; however, according to Graduate College requirements, the GRE must be taken within the first semester of registration.
 Applicants should also show a high degree of proficiency in reading, speaking, writing, and understanding French.
 Through its advanced undergraduate offerings, the Department can provide the means to remedy deficiencies in these skills.
-The University also requires all International Teaching Assistants to pass a competency test in English.
+The University also requires all international Teaching Assistants to pass a competency test in English.

-Applicants for candidacy to the Ph.D. program from outside the Department must hold a recognized M.A. in French (or its equivalent), demonstrate through letters of recommendation from former graduate instructors a high degree of competence and promise in advanced study, and present markedly superior scores on the GRE.
+Applicants for candidacy to the Ph.D. program from outside the Department must hold a recognized M.A. in French (or equivalent) and should submit a complete application by January 15 to have the best chance of being admitted and receiving financial aid.
+Applicants who earned the M.A. in French from another accredited/recognized institution must demonstrate through letters of recommendation from former graduate instructors a high degree of competence and promise in advanced study.
 To assist the Department in reaching a decision, the applicant is also asked to provide evidence of research capability in the form of one or more research papers written in connection with previous courses.
-Evidence of residence and study in a francophone area is also desirable.
+Evidence of residence and study in a Francophone area is also desirable.